47rooks/virtual-rubiks-cube/README.md

 # To Do

    * Immediate
-     * Stencilbuffer example seems to be off since switching over to lime for textures etc. It looks like outline is at the back when it used not to be.
-I suspect depth testing is wrong now.
-Compare with Learn OpenGL and fix.
      * both culling and framebuffer are much smaller scale scenes (unit cubes not 64) and the keyboard WASD movement does not account for that - add scaling
      * refactor point lights to base scene
      * the reset* class of functions is getting out of hand.
 A better solution is required that doesn't require so much duplication.